microsoft/DirectX-Specs/d3d/WorkGraphs.md

 [DrawIndexed launch nodes](#drawindexed-launch-nodes): invoke a [graphics program](#program) like `DrawIndexedInstanced()` [DispatchMesh launch nodes](#dispatchmesh-launch-nodes): invoke a [mesh shading program](#program) like `DispatchMesh()`

+> Initial private experimentation is being done with just mesh nodes, reported via unreleased [D3D12_WORK_GRAPHS_TIER_1_1](#d3d12_work_graphs_tier).
+While this spec description can be public, the implementation isn't yet ready to be public.

 See [D3D12_GENERIC_PROGRAM_DESC](#d3d12_generic_program_desc) for how to define a program to use at one of these nodes at the API.

 Additional details on their operation follow.

+---

 ## Graphics nodes execution characteristics